A Month of Facebook Post Ideas for a Kick Ass Page

 - Sprout: bookmark Sprout’s social media image size guidelines.

 Most importantly, remember to have fun!
 A Facebook page can become an important driver of new and repeat business, but it won’t get to that point if it’s stuffy and boring.
-Be creative, use these 8 ideas to kick off your brainstorming, and you’ll be well on your way to running a solid Facebook page.
+Be creative, use these 8 Facebook ideas to kick off your brainstorming, and you’ll be well on your way to running a solid business page that can attract and engage your clients.